CommonBannannas/USDCN-project11_Path_Planning/reflection.md

 also uses it to increase or decrease the speed in every waypoints of the generated trajectory.

 (lines 312 - 417)

+#### Model Shortcomings:
+A PID or MPC controller could be used to follow the Path Planning output path extracting the desired speed from the path and then feed that into the controller.
+Also for future work a MPC controller could change the cost function and use the distance to a waypoint on the generated path.